tim-day-387/game-of-life-demo/README.md

 Afterwards, the command:

-make clean
+`make clean`

-may be used to delete the files created with the command 'make all'.
+may be used to delete the files created with the first command.